The Real Global Price of What You Wear, Part 8

 Denim

-“To achieve a faux-worn effect, jeans are sandblasted, hand-sanded, or sprayed with chemicals by individuals who inhale the fumes each day.”23
+“To achieve a faux-worn effect, jeans are sandblasted, hand-sanded, or sprayed with chemicals by individuals who inhale the fumes each day.”57

-There are programs that aim to reduce water in production, such as Levi’s Water<Less campaign.
+Some programs aim to reduce water in production, such as Levi’s Water<Less campaign.
 Their process reduces up to 96% of the water normally used in denim finishing, which is the final stage in making a pair of jeans.
-Levi’s claims to have saved more than 3 billion liters of water and recycled more than 1.5 billion liters of water.25 Always look at these programs with a critical eye, but if they are legit, try to buy clothing that uses sustainable methods.
+Levi’s claims to have saved more than 3 billion liters of water and recycled more than 1.5 billion liters of water.59 Always look at these programs critically, but if they are legit, try buying sustainable clothing.

 Man installing recycled denim insulation in a wall.